saentari/dart_lnurl/README.md

 # API Reference

 `Future<LNURLParseResult> getParams(String encodedUrl)`
-Use this to parse an encoded bech32 lnurl string, call the decoded URI, and return the parsed response from the lnurl service.
+Use this to parse an encoded bech32 lnurl string or raw (non bech32-encoded) URLs, call the URI, and return the parsed response from the lnurl service.
 The `encodedUrl` can either have `lightning:` in it or not.

 `String decryptSuccessActionAesPayload({LNURLPaySuccessAction successAction, String preimage})`